Nap095/inst-stf-node/readme.md

 ```
 ## Note

 run-stockfish.js call Stockfish 16.
-Be careful, one day the name of the engine can change.
+Be careful, the name of the engine can change.
 Check in `/nodes_modules/stockfish/src`

 ```const stockfish = new Worker('/stockfish/stockfish-nnue-16.js');```